 Also, diversify the types of processing & storage such as canned foods, dry goods, dehydrated, freeze dried, freezer, etc..

-It’s easier to get excited about starting a new project or setting out on a new goal.
+It’s easy to get excited about starting a new project or setting out on a new goal.
 But it’s harder to follow through to completion.

 Keep on acquiring.
 Every time you’re at the grocery store, pick up some extra for your deep pantry.
 Keep filling those shelves.
 Not only will it set you up for preparedness, it will also save you money in the long run because food prices don’t go down over time…